AdobeDocs/analytics.en/help/analyze/analysis-workspace/user-preferences.md

 ## Project preferences

-Project preferences apply to new projects and new panels that you create in Analysis Workspace.
-Certain preferences can also be managed on a per-project basis under [!UICONTROL Workspace] > [!UICONTROL Project] > [!UICONTROL Project info & settings].
+You can customize project preferences for all new projects that you create in Analysis Workspace.
+For information about how to access these preferences, see [Update user preferences](#update-user-preferences).

+Some of these same preferences can also be customized for individual projects, as described in [Project overview](/help/analyze/analysis-workspace/build-workspace-project/freeform-overview.md).

 | Section | Preference | Options |
 | --- | --- | --- |